 Although these expected revenues are based on contracted charter rates, any contract is subject to various risks, including performance by the counterparties or an early termination of the contract pursuant to its terms.
 If the charterers are unable to make charter payments to us, if we agree to renegotiate charter terms at the request of a charterer or if contracts are prematurely terminated for any reason, our results of operations and financial condition may be materially adversely affected.
-Historically, we have had no defaults or early terminations by charterers.
+Historically, we have had no defaults by charterers.
+Further, these expected revenues may also be affected with unscheduled off-hire days for reasons such as unscheduled repairs, including off-hires for unscheduled vessel upgrades, drydockings or special or intermediate surveys.
 For these reasons, the contracted charter revenue information presented is an estimate and should not be relied upon as being necessarily indicative of future results.
 Readers are cautioned not to place undue reliance on this information.
 Neither our independent auditors, nor any other independent accountants, have compiled, examined or performed any procedures with respect to the information presented in the table, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the information in the table.

-In the year ended December 31, 2013, we received all of our revenues from two charterers, which individually accounted for 61% and 39% of our revenues, respectively, as compared to three in the same period in 2012 which individually accounted for 58%, 16% and 26%, respectively, of our revenues in 2012.
+In the year ended December 31, 2014, we received all of our revenues from three charterers, which individually accounted for 50%, 36% and 14%, respectively.
+In the year ended December 31, 2013, we received all of our revenues from two charterers, which individually accounted for 61% and 39% of our revenues.